FredHutch/aws-batch-at-hutch-docs/index.md

 [Job Definitions](https://docs.aws.amazon.com/batch/latest/userguide/job_definitions.html) specify how jobs are to be run.
 Some of the attributes specified in a job definition include:

 * Which Docker image to use with the container in your job
-* How many vCPUs and how much memory to use with the container
+* How many vCPUs and how much memory to use with the container †
 * The command the container should run when it is started †
 * What (if any) environment variables should be passed to the container when it starts †
 * Any data volumes that should be used with the container (the compute environments provided by SciComp include 1TB of scratch space available at `/scratch`).
 * What (if any) IAM role your job should use for AWS permissions.
-This is important if your job requires permission to access your PIs [S3](https://aws.amazon.com/s3/) bucket.
+This is important if your job requires permission to access your PI's [S3](https://aws.amazon.com/s3/) bucket.

 † = these items can be overridden in individual job submissions.